 NAFCU continues to have serious concerns about the "Qualified Mortgage" (QM) standard.
 In short, given the unique member-relationship credit unions have, many make good loans that work for their members that don't fit into all of the parameters of the QM box and fall into the "non-qualified mortgage" category.
-NAFCU would support the changes below to the QM standard to make it more consistent with the quality loans credit unions are already making.
+NAFCU would support the changes below, whether made legislatively or by the Bureau, to the QM standard to make it more consistent with the quality loans credit unions are already making.
 Further, credit unions should have the freedom to decide whether to make loans within or outside of the standard without pressure from regulators.